 - In the Target mailboxes step, click the Target server drop-down menu and select Add new target connection.
 Follow these steps to configure your connection.
 If you have done that already, select your target server from the drop-down menu.

 - In the Match mailboxes step, you need to pair the mailboxes from the source server with the ones on the target server.
-The program will attempt to do that automatically – click Match mailboxes in the window that opens, select the mailboxes you want to match (you can choose them one by one by using the Ctrl button, use the Shift button for multiple selections, or press Ctrl+A to choose all mailboxes), and click Automatch.
+The program will attempt to do that automatically.
+Click Match mailboxes in the wizard.
+In the window that opens click Automatch > Automatch all mailboxes or select the mailboxes you want to match (you can choose them one by one by using the Ctrl button, use the Shift button for multiple selections), and click Automatch > Automatch selected mailboxes.
 If some mailboxes were not paired, you can adjust the matching parameters, or match them manually.
 If you didn’t create mailbox-enabled users on your target server prior to that step, the program can do it for you.
 Either way, once all mailboxes are matched, click Save and close the Match mailboxes window.

 - You can click the Enable scheduler checkbox in the next step to let the program automatically start and stop the migration job.
 Learn more about setting up scheduler.